tengyangzh/tengyangzh.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a first-year MA.Eng student of CSE at Sun Yat-sen University mentored by Assoc.
+I am a second-year MA.Eng student of CSE at Sun Yat-sen University mentored by Assoc.
 Prof. [Xianwei Zhang](https://xianweiz.github.io/) and Prof. [Yutong Lu](https://cse.sysu.edu.cn/teacher/LuYutong).
 I obtained my B.E. degree in 2024 from SYSU as well.

 My primary research interest lies in High-Performance Computing (HPC) and compilation.
 Currently, I am focusing on LLVM, ARMv9, and Application Optimization.
 If you are interested in communicating with me, feel free to email me or reach out via WeChat.